Kinto/kinto/docs/api/1.x/authentication.rst

     }

-For example, :github:`Kinto Admin <Kinto/kinto-admin>` inspects that list in order to dynamically offer several authentication options in its login form.
+For example, `Kinto Admin <https://github.com/Kinto/kinto-admin>`_ inspects that list in order to dynamically offer several authentication options in its login form.

 Permissions